raysan5/rguilayout/USAGE.md

   > Shortcut: `R`

 ### Control names view

-All control names can be viewed for convenience, to detect possible duplicates or inconsistencies.
+All control have names assigned that will be used on code generation.
+It's possible to see all controls names at onece for convenience, to detect possible duplicates or inconsistencies.

+  > Shortcut: `N` (with no control/anchor selected)

 ### Layers view

-### Undo/Redo
+Controls follow a drawing order.
+It's possible to change that order focusing the controls and using the mouse wheel up/down if the layer view mode is activated.

+  > Shortcut: `L`

 ## Controls